Subzero-ftspdev/VideoConvertJs/README.md

   </a>
 </p>

-> Watch a directory for new video files and automaticly convert them to 1080p/720p
+> Watch a directory for new video files and automaticly convert them to 1080p/720p using NodeJs

 ## Install